 I even make my potato breakfast casserole with sausage that I flavored myself by simply mixing ground pork with spices.
 And as with all shredded cheese recipes, I also recommend shredding your own from a block of cheese for this sausage egg potato casserole.
 It’s so quick and easy to do (and cheaper), while you get to avoid all the added stuff (wood pulp etc.) in pre-shredded cheese.

 How to Make Breakfast Casserole the Night Before?

 This egg casserole recipe can also easily be turned into a make-ahead breakfast casserole, which is perfect to serve to guests who are staying overnight during the holidays.
 You can completely prepare everything the night before.
 In the morning, all you do is take the sausage egg casserole from the fridge and pop it in the oven.

 Half an hour later a complete breakfast is ready to be served.
-Well, you should probably brew a pot of coffee (or tea) as well and some crusty bread is never a bad idea either.
+Well, you should probably brew a pot of coffee (or tea) as well and some crusty bread with this sausage potato egg casserole is never a bad idea either.